Lake Victoria Facts

 •The Nile leaves the lake at Ripon Falls near Jinja which flows in a northern direction for 500 km.
 After passing Murchison Falls the river flows into Lake Albert and onto the Albert Nile which is the last part of the river in Ugandan before entering Sudan.

-So the next time you travel Africa, don’t forget to take a tour of the famous Lake Victoria and unlock the hidden secrets of the Ssese group.
+So the next time you travel Africa, don’t forget to take a Lake Victoria safari and unlock the hidden secrets of the Ssese group.